 4. the impact of discontinuing at various ages on incidence of infection and mortality.

-We searched the Cochrane Cystic Fibrosis and Genetic Disorders Group Haemoglobinopathies Trials Register, which is comprised of references identified from comprehensive electronic database searches and also two clinical trials registries: ClinicalTrials.gov and the WHO International Registry Platform.
-Additionally, we carried out handsearching of relevant journals and abstract books of conference proceedings.
+We searched the Cochrane Cystic Fibrosis and Genetic Disorders Group Haemoglobinopathies Trials Register, which is comprised of references identified from comprehensive electronic database searches and also two clinical trials registries: ClinicalTrials.gov and the WHO International Registry Platform (not in 2020 given access issues relating to Covid-19 pandemic).
+Additionally, we carried out hand searching of relevant journals and abstract books of conference proceedings.

 All randomised or quasi-randomised controlled trials comparing prophylactic antibiotics to prevent pneumococcal infection in children with SCD with placebo, no treatment or a comparator drug.

+The standard methodological procedures expected by Cochrane were used.
 Both authors independently extracted data and assessed trial quality.
-The authors used the GRADE criteria to assess the quality of the evidence.
+The authors used the GRADE criteria to assess the certainty of the evidence.

-Five trials were identified by the searches, of which three trials (880 children randomised) met the inclusion criteria.
-All of the included trials showed a reduced incidence of infection in children with SCD (SS or Sβ0Thal) receiving prophylactic penicillin.
-In trials which investigated initiation of penicillin on risk of pneumococcal infection, the odds ratio was 0.37 (95% confidence interval 0.16 to 0.86) (two trials, 457 children) (low-quality evidence), while for withdrawal the odds ratio was 0.49 (95% confidence interval 0.09 to 2.71) (one trial, 400 children) (low-quality evidence).
+Six trials were identified by the searches, of which three trials were eligible for inclusion.
+A total of 880 children, who were between three months to five years of age at randomization were included.
+The included studies were conducted in centres in the USA and in Kingston, Jamaica.
+In trials that investigated initiation of penicillin on risk of pneumococcal infection, the odds ratio was 0.37 (95% confidence interval 0.16 to 0.86) (two trials, 457 children) (low-certainty evidence), while for withdrawal the odds ratio was 0.49 (95% confidence interval 0.09 to 2.71) (one trial, 400 children) (low-certainty evidence).
 Adverse drug effects were rare and minor.
-Rates of pneumococcal infection were found to be relatively low in children over the age of five.
+Rates of pneumococcal infection were found to be relatively low in children over the age of five years.